 Make use of it, but do not overdo it.

-Sign up to SendPulse to mail multiple web push notifications absolutely for free!
+Sign up to SendPulse to send multiple web push notifications absolutely for free if your database is less than 10,000 subscribers!